MustafaWaheed91/Deep-Learning-on-MNIST-Data---Comparing-Different-NN-Architechures-/README.md

 `mnist_.py` file contains the code for a Convolutional Deep Neural Network

-Run execute each of the python scripts to see the Model in action and compare Accuracy at the end.
+Execute each of the python scripts to see the Model in action and compare Accuracy at the end.

 Please feel free to reachout to me with any questions or comments: